EnzoBnl/enzobnl/spark.md

 In *client mode* the driver process is a thread created inside the spark app JVM.
 So in order to set `spark.driver.memory` for example, one have to do it through `spark-submit` option `--driver-memory` and setting it through `SparkConf` in the application will have no effect.

 #### In local mode
-In local mode the `Xmx` of the JVM in which the SparkSession is created will determine theavailable memory settings, passing in the code of the app settings
+Like for client mode, the driver process runs inside the spark app JVM and its memory allocations have to be passed before its start (`spark-submit`, `Xmx`).
+The executor share the same In local mode the `Xmx` of the JVM in which the SparkSession is created will determine theavailable memory settings, passing in the code of the app settings

 ### 2) On-heap executor space
 The **On-heap executor space** is divided in 2 regions: